chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: populate arguments creates extra spaces when used on decorator
 - [x] fix: do not offer introduce type on import statement (constant,eg)
 - [x] fix: Update annotation when introducing custom type